pkarsy/AutomaticSchoolBellTimer/README.md

 This crusial operation is performed by the Tasmota system itself and not by the "timetable.be" script.
 It is using the ubiquous and ultra reliable NTP protocol.
 The default servers just work, so no need to configure anything.

-### Using other boards instead of DevKit
+### Notes on using various boards

+Older boards use micro-usb, but it is not very reliable.
+It is better to use a USB-C. The cable should be of good quality and be DATA(4pins) Most usb cables coming with various appliances are only charging cables, be careful

 The most important defference between boards is the ESP chip.
 We have 3 options here: ESP32 ESP32-S2 ESP32-C3

-- ESP32 boards(like DevKit) are prefered over ESP32-S2 or ESP32-C3.
+- ESP32 boards(like DevKit) are OK.
 They always come with a dedicated USB-serial chip (CP2102, CH9102, CH340) and this characteristic allows easy programming and recovering.
 Ber careful with [the pins you can use.](https://duckduckgo.com/?q=esp32+what+pins+to+use)

 - ESP32-C3.
-I have witnessed some instability whith C3(at 2025) : When the ESP32-C3 does not find an AccessPoint, frequently crashes.
-It recovers immediatelly but lets stay on the safe side.
-Some boards do not have Serial hardware creating headaches with installation and recovering.
+It is also OK and the Wifi performance is the best.
+Some boards do not have Serial hardware but again the are very reliable.
+I have tested Luatos ESp32-C3 and WeAct ESP32-C3.
+They are both OK.

 - ESP32-S2.
 No Hardware Serial.
 Some boards come without PSRAM and are practically unusable.
+I find the web interface very laggy and the USB frequnetly dissapear.
+If you have a board with dedicated sertial might be OK.

 - There are many board specific limitations.
-For example for [ESP32 LOLIN32 Lite](https://duckduckgo.com/?q=ESP32+LOLIN32+Lite&iax=images&ia=images): The battery charger must not be used, no 5V output for a relay.
+For example for [ESP32 LOLIN32 Lite](https://duckduckgo.com/?q=ESP32+LOLIN32+Lite&iax=images&ia=images): The micro-usb is somewhat fragile.
+The battery charger must not be used, no 5V output for a relay.
 Only 1 GND pin (we can simulate VCC and GND with GPIO pins)

-- Avoid tiny boards no matter how cute they are, almost always are missing crusial parts like Serial, GND etc.
+- Generally avoid tiny boards no matter how cute they are, almost always are missing crusial parts like Serial, GND etc. Some/all such tiny boards use Chip Antenna.
+Some sources claim it can be OK, but I disagree, the 2 chip antenna boards I have tested perform very poorly (2 meters range ! practically unusable).
+If you are insisiting on using chip antenna, first check the reviews for this specific board.

 - ESP8266 boards do NOT work.
 They cannot run the Berry interpreter.

-### Solid state Relays
+#### Relay types
 Note that I only have tested the project with a [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images).
 It should work with a [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) (Not tested).
 Both can have failures, so it is not a bad idea to have a spear SSR/relay.
 There are discussions on internet, that say that a solid state relay rated with more current can withstand more abuse from the electromechanical bells.
-There is a dedicated paragraph on how to protect the SSR/Relay using a TVS diode.
+There is a dedicated paragraph on how to protect the SSR/Relay using a MOV/TVS diode.

+### Solid state Relays

 - They work on specific conditions ususally only AC or only DC, and specific voltages.
 As we are probably talk about mains voltage, you will need a ~230V(or 110) AC relay.
 - They only need a GPIO pin and a GND for control (Even this can be simulated by a GPIO, so you can choose the most convenient PINs)
 - They usually have a very long life.
 - Triac based AC solid relays(most/all AC models ?) are very well suited for inductive loads (electromechanical bells).
 - They cannot completly cut the power, allowing some mA to leak.
-For electromechanical bells this is OK, but I dont know about other uses.
+For electromechanical bells this is OK, but I dont know about other types.
 Also check the manual if this tiny mA leak has some safety implications.

 ### Electromechanical relays
 you have to use a [5V relay breakout board](https://duckduckgo.com/?q=5v+relay+breakout+single&t=h_&iar=images&iax=images&ia=images),

 - They needs a +5V a GPIO and a GND(not a GPIO)
-- They work for AC and DC and and A wide range of voltages.
+- They work for AC and DC and and a wide range of voltages.
 - Generally not well suited for inductive loads. (electromechanical bells) I imagine not all relays are the same, but this is a general rule.

 ### Problems with existing solutions/ reasons this project is created